The global battery market is growing every day, with the increase in demand for electric vehicles and batteries for electronics such as smartphones.

 This poses a problem, and it’s inherently an ethical one.

-The difficulties of sourcing
+The difficulties of sourcing for batteries

 Batteries are largely composed of conflict minerals such as 3TG (Tungsten, Tin, Tantalum and Gold) or cobalt.
 Lithium is another element that is often mined in unethical and unsustainable conditions.
 Lithium-ion batteries are becoming more and more popular recently, since they’re lighter and have better charging life.